igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 # Crop

 As said we need to implement a crop function.
-First of all we need to implement a widget that will draw rectangle on top of current frame, that will show the crop region.
-I spent for this widget not so little time, a day, this is because this widget is very custom and complicated in implementation, not hard but complicated.
+First of all we need to implement a widget that will draw a rectangle on top of the current frame, that will show the crop region.
+I spent on this widget not so little time, a day, this is because this widget is very custom and complicated in implementation, not hard but complicated.
 There are a lot of calculations of regions of handles for adjusting the rectangle, mouse cursor handling, cursor overriding, etc. Let's have a look at this widget.